Swedish Thai Panang Chicken Curry (100 G)

 Portion Control

-Reduce the portion size of the Panang chicken curry to help moderate the carbohydrate content you're consuming.
+Reduce the serving size of the Panang chicken curry to minimize the intake of carbs and sugars.

-Include a side of non-starchy vegetables like broccoli, spinach, or cauliflower.
-The fiber will help slow the absorption of sugar.
+Add a side of non-starchy vegetables like broccoli, spinach, or kale to your meal.
+The fiber content helps slow down the absorption of sugars.

 Choose Whole Grains

-If you consume the curry with rice, opt for a small portion of brown rice or quinoa instead of white rice.
+If the dish is served with rice, opt for a smaller portion of brown rice or quinoa instead of white rice, as they are digested more slowly.

 Stay Hydrated